Alstonia macrophylla: Description

 Alstonia macrophylla is a tree with a straight trunk and a high, narrow crown.
 It can grow up to 30 meters tall.
 The trunk and branches contain a white latex.
 The bark is smooth and has a light grey color.
 Leaves are in whorls of three to four, simple, penni-veined, membranous, and glabrous above.
 Leaf-blades are 10 to 50 centimeters long, 5 to 15 cm wide, widest in or above the middle, and cuneate at the base.
 Flowers are about 7 mm in diameter, white, with narrow corolla tube, placed terminal on twigs.
 Fruits are about 30 centimeters long, green and filled with many small hairy seeds that are dispersed far and wide by the wind.
 The heartwood is yellowish, with a straight and shallowly interlocked grain with a moderately fine to rather coarse texture.

 Natural habitat

 Grows in a wide range of habits.
-Undisturbed and disturbed areas from sea-level up to 2900 meters altitude.
+Undisturbed and disturbed areas from sea-level up to 2900 meters elevation.
 Grows near the coast behind mangrove forests and in mixed dipterocarp forests.
 Usually grows on ridges and hillsides with sandy to clayey soils.
 It also grows in ultrabasic and limestone soils.